Falklands, South Georgia & the Antarctic Circle with Pati Stucki

 The Wildlife

-The Southern Ocean islands and surrounding waters support astonishing concentrations of wildlife, from vast penguin colonies and breeding albatrosses to elephant seals and fur seals hauled out along the shores.
+The Southern Ocean islands and surrounding waters support astonishing concentrations of wildlife, from vast penguin colonies and breeding albatrosses to elephant seals and fur seals sprawled out along the shores.
 Offshore, nutrient-rich seas attract whales, dolphins, and seabirds in remarkable numbers, creating some of the most wildlife-dense environments on Earth.
 Along the Antarctic Peninsula, icy coastlines and pack ice host penguins, seals, and feeding whales, offering unforgettable encounters shaped by extreme conditions and seasonal abundance.

 The History